ashvardanian/StringWars/README.md

 Of course, the functionality of the projects is different, as are the APIs and the usage patterns.
 So, I focus on the workloads for which StringZilla was designed and compare the throughput of the core operations.
+Notably, I also favor modern hardware with support for a wider range SIMD instructions, like mask-equipped AVX-512 on x86 starting from the 2015 Intel Skylake-X CPUs or more recent predicated variable-length SVE and SVE2 on Arm, that aren't supported by most of the existing libraries and Rust tooling.

 ## String Hashing Benchmarks